bluppfisk/cccedict/README.md

 ## Options

 ### Required settings
-- setFilePath() sets path of file to extract and process
+- setFilePath(string) sets path of file to extract and process

 ### Optional settings
 - setBlockSize(int) sets block size to read and parse at a time